dip-software/crossplane-compositions/kustomize/base/postgres/README.md

 ## Creating New Databases

-The composition can provision new RDS PostgreSQL instances or Aurora clusters with `mode: create`.
+The composition can provision new RDS PostgreSQL instances or Aurora clusters by specifying the `identifier` field (without `existingIdentifier`).

 ### Prerequisites for Create Mode